iiasa/message-ix-models/message_ix_models/model/water/doc/index.rst

 Deprecated R Code
 =================

-- :file:`data/water/deprecated`: contains `R` scripts from the older water sector implementaiona
+- :file:`data/water/deprecated`: contains `R` scripts from the older water sector implementaion

   - :file:`add_water_infrastructure.R`: contains spatially-explicit analysis of gridded demands and socioeconomic indicators to develop pathways for sectoral water withdrawals, return flows and infrastructure penetration rates in each MESSAGE region.
 The pathways feature branching points reflecting a specific water sector development narrative (e.g., convergence towards achieving specific SDG targets).
   - :file:`generate_water_constraints.R`: contains input data processing and implementation into the MESSAGEix model using the ixmp utilities and solving the model for different policy cases to ensure the framework operates as anticipated.
   - :file:`calculate_ppl_cooling_technology_shares.r`: contains script for processing cooling technology shares at global level for different regional specifications.
   - :file:`Figures.R`: R script for producing figures
-  - :file:`cooling_tech_av.R`:
+  - :file:`cooling_tech_av.R`: contains similar code as in the above-mentioned scripts, but this was originated from another workstream

 CLI usage
 =========

-Use the :doc:`CLI </cli>` command ``mix-data water`` to invoke the commands defined in :mod:`.water.cli`.
+Use the :doc:`CLI <cli>` command ``mix-data water`` to invoke the commands defined in :mod:`.water.cli`.
 Try:

 .. code::